CharliePoole/statiq-site/input/technical/nunit-2.5-alpha-2-released.md

 Published: 08 May 2008
 Tags: [NUnit,It's the Tests]
 ---
 With a European trip about to start, I decided to release a second Alpha so that the new stuff would get some visibility.
-I won't be doing another release till late June, so please <a href="http://nunit.org/?p=download">give this one a try</a>.
+I won't be doing another release till late June, so please [give this one a try](http://nunit.org/download).

 As compared to 2.4, NUnit 2.5 has quite a lot: